LaunchCodeEducation/java-web-dev-curriculum/content/data-types/studio/_index.md

 ## Creating your class
 Since you’re still new to Java and IntelliJ, we’ll provide some extra direction the first studio.

+1. Find the `java` folder inside the `datatypes-studio` module.
-First, make a new folder, or package, to hold your studio work.
-Create a new package named `org.launchcode.java.studios.areaofacircle` by right-clicking (or ctrl-clicking for some Mac users) on the `src` directory in `java-web-dev-exercises` and selecting _New_ > _Package_.
-Be sure to enter the full name, or your package won’t be created in the correct location.
+1. Create a new package named `org.launchcode` by right-clicking (or ctrl-clicking for some Mac users) on the `java` directory and selecting _New_ > _Package_.
+Be sure to enter `org.launchcode` as the full name, or your package won’t be created in the correct location.

-Create your class in the `java-web-dev-exercises` project within the package `org.launchcode.java.studios.areaofacircle` by right-clicking/ctrl-clicking on the `studios.areaofacircle` package/folder and selecting _New_ > _Java Class_.
-Enter the name Area.
+1. Create a new class inside the package by right-clicking/ctrl-clicking on the `studios.areaofacircle` package/folder and selecting _New_ > _Java Class_.
+1. Name the class `Area`.
 Select the option to add the file to Git when the window appears.

 ## A. The `Area` Class